Peavey 5150: Use

-Both the 5150 and the 6505 are well known for their high gain overdrive channel, and have seen widespread use by rock, hardcore and metal guitarists.
-An early breakthrough was its use by Colin Richardson and Andy Sneap, two "seminal" British producers of heavy metal; especially Machine Head's Burn My Eyes (1994) helped the 5150 gain a reputation for its sound, which "defined a generation of guitar tone".
-Other notable artists and producers to use the 5150/6505 include Jason Suecof, Matt Tuck and Dino Cazares.
+Both the 5150 and the 6505 are well known for their high-gain overdrive channel and have seen widespread use by rock, hardcore and metal guitarists.

+An early breakthrough was its use by Colin Richardson and Andy Sneap, two British producers associated with heavy metal; in particular, Machine Head's Burn My Eyes (1994) helped establish the 5150's reputation in metal production.
+Other artists and producers associated with the 5150/6505 include Jason Suecof, Matt Tuck and Dino Cazares.

 Dave Hunter describes the 5150 lead channel as having "a harmonic bloom and juicy harmonic saturation".

-Used in conjunction with an overdrive pedal (such as the Tube Screamer) to tighten the low end, the 5150 has been widely used in metal music.
-The 5150 has gained popularity with extended range guitars (7-, 8- or 9-string guitars) because it retains clarity even with low tunings.
+Used in conjunction with an overdrive pedal such as the Tube Screamer to tighten the low end, the 5150 has been widely used in metal music.
+It has also been used with extended-range guitars and low tunings.